-- this growth could be more significant if the project portfolio developed by Net Zero North West is delivered.
+- 3. The current number employed in the 'Low Carbon and Renewable Energy Economy' (LCREE) in Cheshire and Warrington is estimated to be about 4,000.
+These numbers are set to grow.
+Ecuity has forecast a fourfold growth to 15,000 employed in the LCREE in Cheshire and Warrington by 2030.
+However, this growth could be more significant if the project portfolio developed by Net Zero North West is delivered.
 This includes several significant projects that will deliver change at scale including E-Port, HyNet, Protos, and Project Vanguard.
 Many of the initial jobs created in the growth of the LCREE will be in construction.
-The Construction Industry Training Board (CITB) believes that the areas that present the greatest challenges are in retrofit and in heat pumps - The growth of the Low Carbon and Renewable Energy Economy will be driven, in the first instance, by the reskilling of the existing workforce.
+The Construction Industry Training Board (CITB) believes that the areas that present the greatest challenges are in retrofit and in heat pumps. - 4.
+The growth of the Low Carbon and Renewable Energy Economy will be driven, in the first instance, by the reskilling of the existing workforce.
 For example, car manufacturers will transition from the assembly of cars with internal combustion engines to the assembly of cars with batteries; electricians will acquire the skills needed to install photovoltaic; plumbers will acquire the skills needed to install heat pumps; and oil might transition to the production of hydrogen.
-This means that net job growth will be lower than LCREE job growth
+This means that net job growth will be lower than LCREE job growth.

-04 Skills Strategy
+4. Skills Strategy

-In 2018 when the Employers' Skills and Education Board produced its first Skills and Education Plan and then in early 2021 when it produced its first Skills Report and again most recently for this document, the Board has considered in detail the extent and growing depth of our labour market analysis and identified the key learning and labour market issues that should be addressed in refreshing our Skills Strategy.
+In 2018 when the Employers' Skills and Education Board produced its' first Skills and Education Plan and then in early 2021 when it produced its first Skills Report and again most recently for this document, the Board has considered in detail the extent and growing depth of our labour market analysis and identified the key learning and labour market issues that should be addressed in refreshing our Skills Strategy.
 The Cheshire and Warrington Employers' Skills and Education Board has applied the same tests that it used for the first Skills Report: